 - Read our Amazon Fire HD 8 Plus (2020) review

 The latest version of the Fire HD 10 isn’t just bigger than the HD 8; it has a much bigger specification too.
-The screen is 1920 x 1200 so it’s much more crisp than the smaller Fire tablets, and it’s brighter than the previous HD 10.
+The screen is 1920 x 1200, and we found that it’s much more crisp than the smaller Fire tablets – not to mention brighter than the previous HD 10.